André Ayew: Return to Swansea City

-On 31 January 2018, Ayew completed a deadline day return to former club Swansea City for a reported £18 million rising to £20 million with add-ons until the end of the 2020–21 season.
+On 31 January 2018, Ayew completed a deadline day return to Swansea City for a reported £18 million rising to £20 million with add-ons.

+He made twelve appearances for Swansea without scoring during the 2017–18 season as the team was relegated from the Premier League.

 Fenerbahçe (loan)

 In July 2018, Ayew joined Süper Lig club Fenerbahçe on a season-long loan.
 The deal reportedly included an option for the club to sign Ayew permanently at the end of the loan period.

+After scoring five goals in 29 Süper Lig appearances, Ayew returned to Swansea at the end of his loan.

 2019–20 season

-Ayew made his first appearance for Swansea since 2018, scoring two goals in a 3–1 win against Northampton Town in the EFL Cup on 13 August 2019.
-He was made deputy captain for the side on the first of November 2019.
+On 13 August 2019, Ayew made his first appearance for Swansea since 2018, scoring two goals in a 3–1 win against Northampton Town in the EFL Cup.
+He scored 18 goals from 47 appearances as Swansea reached the Championship play-off semi-finals, losing 3–2 to Brentford on aggregate.

+2020–21 season

+During the 2020–21 season, Ayew scored 17 goals in all competitions, including once in the first leg of the play-off semi-final win over Barnsley.

+On 29 May 2021, Ayew made his final appearance for Swansea, playing the full 90 minutes as the team lost 2–0 to Brentford in the Championship play-off final at Wembley Stadium.
+On 4 June, Swansea announced Ayew would leave the club upon the expiration of his contract.

 Al Sadd

 On 21 July 2021, Qatar Stars League club Al Sadd SC announced that they had reached an agreement to sign Ayew on a free transfer.
 He was expected to arrive in Doha the following morning to complete the routine procedures, followed by the signing of the contract and the official announcement.
 On 22 July, the club announced his transfer and unveiled him after he had signed a two-year contract with an option for an additional year.
 He was reportedly set to earn around $220,000 a month.
 He joined the club 39 years after his father Abedi Pele also signed and played for them in 1983.

+During his only full season at Al Sadd, Ayew finished as second-top goalscorer in the QSL as the team won its 16th league title.

 Nottingham Forest

-On 2 February 2023, following his release from Al Sadd, Ayew joined Premier League side Nottingham Forest on a contract until the end of the season.
+On 2 February 2023, following his release from Al Sadd, Ayew joined Premier League club Nottingham Forest on a contract until the end of the season.

+On 26 April, Ayew came on as late substitute in a 3–1 victory over Brighton & Hove Albion to make his 100th Premier League appearance.

+Ayew was released by Forest following the 2022–23 season, having made 13 Premier League appearances, starting once.